jcolag/entropy-arbitrage/2020-02-20-trek-m-women.md

 We see that the medical scanners are always turned on, even though there are known, somewhat common things that might trigger them.
 And the scanner doesn't have any sort of obvious read-out to explain what it found, just the beeping noise indicating that it found *something*.

 Also, it's apparently not out of the question for people to wear something radioactive.
-This is somewhat interesting, since this was written and filmed around the time that companies in the United States were discontinuing the use of radium paint in the aftermath of the ["Radium Girls"](https://en.wikipedia.org/wiki/Radium_Girls) lawsuit.
+This is somewhat interesting, since this was written and filmed around the time that companies in the United States were discontinuing the use of radium paint in the aftermath of the {% wiki Radium_Girls|"Radium Girls"|en %} lawsuit.

 It seems a bit quirky that McCoy assumes that anybody deliberately tricking a person would trick a computer equally.
 This could be more anti-technology rhetoric or it could suggest that the technology is at least modeled on organic processes.
-If there's [biomimicry](https://en.wikipedia.org/wiki/Biomimetics) involved, that may help explain the ambivalence a lot of people feel about the systems.
+If there's {% wiki Biomimetics|biomimicry|en %} involved, that may help explain the ambivalence a lot of people feel about the systems.
 Designed to mimic biological processes, they'd be similarly fallible, but faster and less accountable, just as we're discovering in the real world with machine learning algorithms [adapting our biases](https://www.theguardian.com/technology/2017/apr/13/ai-programs-exhibit-racist-and-sexist-biases-research-reveals).

  > **EVE**: Captain?
 I hope you don't mind.
  >